 Ultimately, MRP is essential to the effectiveness and efficiency of any manufacturing operation.
 It can make all stages of the production process run more smoothly, especially during the later stages where there can sometimes be a risk of inventory shortages.
 The manufacturer will then be happy when their manufacturing operation is able to run to schedule and the client will be happy when they receive their order by the set deadline.

-How Does MRP Work?
+How Does an MRP System Work?

 MRP software uses information from the bill of materials (BOM), master production schedule, and inventory data, and uses these to calculate the required materials for any given project.